jpritikin/coach/content/docs/services.md

 I am seeing clients by video or audio-only.

-For individual therapy, you may prefer audio-only ☎.[^audio-only] When working with couples, video is required.[^one-way-video]
+For individual therapy, you may prefer audio-only ☎.[^audio-only] When working with dyads, video is required.[^one-way-video]

 I am located in Oregon (near California).[^native]
 As I am not licensed,[^license] I can work with anyone, anywhere in the world (time-zone permitting). 🌎